-If a song is projected in three Sunday morning services, report three (3).
+If a song is projected in three Sunday morning services, report three (3) digital credits.
 If it is projected again in the evening service, add another (1) credit.
-Again in the mid-week service, add another (1) credit.
-One more time in the youth group gathering, add yet another (1) credit.
+Again, in the mid-week service, add another (1) credit.
+It’s projected in the youth group gathering, add another (1) credit.
 In this example, six (6) credits are reported for this song from this week of church activities.

-Action: Report one (1) recording credit for each audio master and 1 recording activity for each video master; not how many copies were made and distributed.
+Action: Report one (1) recording credit for each audio master and one (1) recording credit for each video master; not how many copies were made and distributed.

 Example: A church distributed 15 CDs of their Sunday morning worship service and they made 1 video recording of the service.
-You would report 2 recording activities to represent the 1 audio recording and the 1 video recording.
+You would report (2) recording credits to represent the 1 audio master recording and the 1 video master recording.

-Action: Report 1 translation activity for translating the song into another language.
+Action: Report one (1) translation credit for translating the song into another language.

-Example: A song is published in the English language but the church would like to provide the lyrics for their Spanish congregation.
+Example: A song is published in the English language, but the church would like to provide the lyrics for their Spanish congregation.
 The church leader has first confirmed there is no published Spanish language translation available.
-Under the coverage of their CCL® agreement, they create a Spanish translation of this song and distribute 200 copies for their Spanish congregation.
-You would report 1 translation activity to represent the action of the translation; not how many copies were distributed.
+Under the coverage of their CCL agreement, they create a Spanish translation of this song and distribute 200 copies for their Spanish congregation.
+You would report (1) translation credit to represent the action of the translation; not how many copies were distributed.